-When the Respondent is also an employee of the University, the Notice of Allegations will indicate whether the information gathered in the student conduct process may be used to make disciplinary decisions in the employment context.
-The Notice will describe what, if any, employee process-related rights the Respondent and Complainant may be entitled to during the process (e.g. Weingarten rights) and/or additional employment-related policy or procedural violations.
+When a Respondent is also employed by the University, the Notice of Allegations will indicate whether the information gathered in the student conduct process may be used to make disciplinary decisions in the employment context.
+The Notice will describe what, if any, employee process-related rights the Respondent and Complainant may be entitled to during the process (e.g., Weingarten rights) and/or additional employment-related policy or procedural rights.